What sort of situation would require legal action in real estate in Malta?

 Should the outcome from the decision of the EPRT be another refusal, an expert lawyer in Malta should know that the applicant is still allowed one final right of recourse.
 Under Maltese Legislation one can appeal the decision of the EPRT, which is a quasi-legal entity, to the judiciary, namely by filing a plea to the First Hall of the Civil Court.
 Pleas to the Civil Court in real estate normally occur on the basis that the decision has infringed on the applicant’s legal rights.
 A practical example of this would be a refusal that is based on parameters of elevation, or access, when the proposed is a residential property and not a commercial property.

 Knowing your rights as well as your limitations at law, at the outset, particularly when you are required to make financial commitments, are at best the minimum requirements to avoid serious arbitration from lack of information.
-That is why Micheal Kyprianou Advocates and Legal Consultants would strongly advise anyone to seek legal assistance before proceeding with any major real estate development or project.
+That is why Michael Kyprianou Law Firm would strongly advise anyone to seek legal assistance before proceeding with any major real estate development or project.

 We Can Help!

-Michael Kyprianou Advocates and Legal Consultants is a firm that has garnered a wealth of knowledge and extensive experience in real estate transactions right here in Malta.
-Our lawyers and strategic consultants are able to offer advice on various real estate projects, acquisitions, sale and lease that include but are not restricted to commercial, residential or industrial properties.
+Michael Kyprianou Law Firm has garnered a wealth of knowledge and extensive experience in real estate transactions right here in Malta.
+Our lawyers and strategic consultants are able to offer advice on various real estate projects, acquisitions, sale and leases that include but are not restricted to commercial, residential or industrial properties.

-In addition, we are also able to offer consultancy on residential, tourism and industrial real estate developments as well as offer guidance with regards to government-related procedures and permits.
+In addition, we are also able to offer consultancy on residential, tourism and industrial real estate developments as well as offer guidance with regard to government-related procedures and permits.

 The content of this article is valid as at the date of its first publication.
 It is intended to provide a general guide to the subject matter and does not constitute legal advice.
 We recommend that you seek professional advice on a specific matter before acting on any information provided.
-For further information, please contact us at MK Fintech Partners via email at email@example.com or by telephone +356 2016 1010.
+For further information, please contact us at Michael Kyprianou Law Firm via email at firstname.lastname@example.org or by telephone +356 2016 1010.